Jakob37/Jakob37.github.io/projectideas.md

 * Summarize the learnings from Advent of Code in Rust
 * Summarize the learnings from the mind sketching so far (and think through what technology I should go for)
+* Pick a book and write a summary of what I learned
+* Reflections on parenthood

+# To explore

+* What intersections between what I would like to do and my current experience is there

+# To do

+* Kaggle datasets in machine learning
+* Sequence my genome and analyze it
+* Fast omics data visualizations using D3 (OmicLoupe)
+* Make a dendrogram in D3 and publish it as a D3 package
+* Build a collection of bioinformatics D3 data visualizations

+# To think about

+* Is this site separate from a portfolio site?